 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal fantasy is a hardcover edition that was published by Orchard Books on May 1, 2005 and has 340 pages.
+paranormal fantasy that was published by Orchard Books on May 1, 2005 and has 340 pages.

 Explore it on Goodreads

 Other books by this author which I have reviewed include Gruffen, Gauge, Glade, Grabber

 First in The Last Dragon Chronicles paranormal fantasy series for young young adult readers and revolving around clay dragons who aren’t quite so still.